canjs/canjs/docs/can-guides/introduction/technical.md

 new Analog(document.getElementById("analog"), timer);
 ```

-Also, with the ideas discussed in [Object oriented and functional](#Objectorientedandfunctional),
+Also, with the ideas discussed in [Object-oriented and functional](#Objectorientedandfunctional),
 CanJS applications can closely approximate a stateless, redux-like,
 architecture.
 While we think this architecture creates more work than necessary for
-developers, it's possible by:
+developers, it’s possible by:

  - Having a single, ApplicationViewModel that contains all state, derived using
    [can-define-stream] from events dispatched on the ApplicationViewModel.